Substra/substra/references/sdk.md

 points to a directory representing one data sample.

 For the `local` argument, please refer to the method `Client.add_data_sample`.

-If `get_asset` is False, only the key is returned, otherwise the object is returned.

 This method is well suited for adding multiple small files only.
 For adding a large amount of data it is recommended to add them one by one.
 It allows a